leomeyer/OpenHAT/src/openhatd/docs/concepts.md

 `DigitalPorts` is a sub-group of `MainGroup`, meaning that if `MainGroup` is selected on a GUI all of its ports will be shown as well.
 If, however, `DigitalPorts` is selected only its own ports are displayed.

-### Persistence
+## Persistent Settings

-The state of ports can be persisted, i. e. saved to an external file, whenever the port state changes.
+The state of ports can be persisted, i. e. saved to a separate configuration file, whenever the port state changes.
 This allows an automation model to store user preferences that are permanent over reboots or process restarts.
 It does not matter whether the state change is the result of a user interaction or of an internal function; however, it is recommended to persist the state of ports that are changed by the user only.
 State persistence requires loading and saving of files with the corresponding disk I/O, and if many changes need to be saved it not only introduces additional system load but may also wear out SD cards or other storage media unneccessarily.

+Ports update the persistent configuration file whenever some relevant state changes occur.
+For a Digital port for example, this is the change of Mode and Line.
+For a Dial port it is the change of its value.

 The persistence file must be defined in the `General` section: